Hü King Eng

 Hü King Eng (許金訇 (Xǔ Jīnhōng), Foochow Romanized: Hṳ̄ Gĭnghŏng) was a physician, and the second ethnic Chinese woman to attend university in the United States, after King You Mé.
-(Contrast:-Dr King You Me [Yamei] was adopted and brought up by an American missionary family).
 Her medical career is well-documented, as she was treated as a celebrity by American media, due to the lack of even American women studying medicine at the time.

 Early life

 Hü was born to a Chinese Christian family in Fuzhou.
 Her father's family had been military bureaucrats and had practised Buddhism, but Hü's father converted to Christianity in the 1870s, later becoming a minister of the Methodist Episcopal Church.
 Hü's mother joined her husband in spreading the gospel and travelled with him to various impoverished areas near Fuzhou.
 Lady Hü was a friend of Sarah Moore, the wife of the missionary Nathan Sites, who recorded that she endured much persecution as the wife of a minister, but was instrumental in preaching to female visitors interested in Christianity.
 The family had several daughters, one of whom died only months before Hü was born in 1865.

 In accordance with contemporary fashions, Hü's feet were bound to make them smaller.
 During the process, her father decided that foot binding was unnatural and removed the bandages.
 When he left on a trip, Lady Hü reapplied the bandages, but removed them once again when Hü's father returned.
 Later, Hü visited a relative, who bound her feet again, but Lady Hü made her take the bandages off when she returned home.
 Hü argued that she was ashamed of her large feet that everyone ridiculed, but Lady Hü responded, "tell them bound-footed girls never enter the emperor's palace."